 Rural Rotations for Medical Students

-Rural rotations can also be arranged with individual physicians or group practices, and financial assistance may be available through the American Academy of Family Physicians chapter in your state.
+Rural rotations can also be arranged with individual physicians or group practices, and financial assistance may be available through the American Academy of Family Physicians – Find a chapter in your state.

-The Visiting Students Application Service (AAMC) is a good place for US medical students listing rotations and providing a uniform application for residency programs who participate.
+The Visiting Students Application Service (AAMC) is also a good resource for US medical students listing rotations and providing a uniform application for residency programs who participate.

 For international medical graduates desiring to participate in a rural rotation, it is important to note that in person clinical rotations may not be available to you, simply because of malpractice difficulties and because of policies from the larger training programs with which many RTTs are affiliated.
 You are encouraged to send an email of enquiry to the contact listed on the residency site, and if you get no response, don’t be discouraged.
 Our leadership contains at least one previous program director, so we are aware that the sheer number of such requests can be daunting to some programs.
 You are definitely encouraged to apply for residency through ERAS since most of these programs do accept applicants from international schools.